Section 9.3: How to Plan a Successful Program

 Step 9: At the Program

-If the program has a speaker, somebody needs to introduce him/her.
+If the program has a speaker, somebody needs to introduce them.
 Make sure the speaker is introduced to any administration representatives, and make sure the speaker has the opportunity to meet as many students as possible before the program begins.

 Before the program, think of some questions to help stimulate discussion.
 You may wish to provide a few members of the audience with questions ahead of time.
 People ask questions when they see others doing it.